Uriasej/Humanities-Notes/2nd Semester/Chapter-10/Chapter-10.md

 * The term *braghettoni* was assigned to those who painted draperies over the "offensive" areas of the nude figures in Michelangelo's *Last Judgement.*

 * Correggio created *Jupiter and Io* as part of the set of paintings commissioned by Frederico Gonzaga of Mantua.

+* Jupiter appears to Io in the painting commissioned by Federico Gonzaga of Mantua as a cloud.